Protect Your Investment: How to Identify and Avoid Dishonest Roofers

 Step 3: Verify Licenses, Insurance, and Local References

-A legitimate roofer will have no problem providing proof of their credentials.
-This protects both you and them.
+A legitimate roofer will readily provide proof of their credentials.
+This not only protects you but also protects them.

 Check for Licensing: Most states and municipalities require roofers to be licensed.
 Verify their license number with your local licensing board.

-Verify Insurance: Ask for proof of liability insurance and worker's compensation insurance.
-Call their insurance provider to confirm the policy is active and covers roofing work.
-This protects you if a worker is injured on your property or if there's damage during the job.
+Verify Insurance: Request proof of liability insurance and worker's compensation insurance.
+Contact their insurance provider to confirm that the policy is active and covers roofing work.
+This coverage protects you if a worker gets injured on your property or if there’s any damage during the job.

-Ask for Local References: A reputable roofer will have a list of satisfied customers in your area.
-Call those references and ask about their experience.
+Ask for Local References: A reputable roofer should have a list of satisfied customers in your area.
+Call those references and inquire about their experiences.

 Step 4: Understand Payment Structures and Avoid Large Upfront Payments

-A common tactic of dishonest contractors is to demand a large percentage of the total cost upfront.
+Dishonest contractors often demand a large percentage of the total cost upfront.

-Red Flag: A roofer who demands a very large down payment (more than 10-30% of the total project cost) before any work has begun, or asks for the full payment in cash.
+Be wary of roofers demanding very large down payments (more than 10-30% of the total project cost) before any work has started or those asking for full payment in cash.

-What to Do: A standard payment schedule usually involves a deposit to cover materials, a progress payment, and then the final payment upon completion and your satisfaction with the work.
-Never pay in full before the job is done and you've had a chance to inspect it.
+A standard payment schedule usually includes a deposit to cover materials, followed by a progress payment, and then the final payment upon project completion and your satisfaction with the work.
+Remember, never pay in full before the job is finished and you've had the opportunity to inspect it.

 Step 5: Get Everything in Writing (and Read the Fine Print!)

-A verbal agreement is almost useless if something goes wrong.
-Every detail of the project should be in a written contract.
+A verbal agreement is nearly useless if issues arise.
+Every detail of the project should be documented in a written contract.

-Red Flag: A roofer who tries to rush you through the contract, or tells you that certain details aren't necessary to put in writing.
+Be cautious if a roofer tries to rush you through the contract or suggests that certain details don’t need to be officially documented.

-What to Do: Read the entire contract carefully before signing.
+Carefully read the entire contract before signing.
 Ensure it includes:

 Specific materials and brands.